 Unrealistic claims and predictions

-Stick to the facts.
+Stick to the facts, at Entrepreneurs Collective this is critical.
 Don’t overestimate facts or figures to the point that your claims become unrealistic and false.
 Optimism is important – but there’s a line between being optimistic and being unrealistic.
 Utilising facts that enable investors to understand your business and the market is a much better starting point than utilising falsities to sell a pipe dream.
 Investors will be more impressed by a business plan that makes sense, rather than one that is so inflated it seems impossible to attain.

 Now, there are plenty more things you should never include in a pitch deck, but we are taking our advice and not putting too much text on your screen!